winash12/VPTree/README.md

-To build this project all you have to do is to type
+To build this project all you have to do is

+1) Dependencies - GeographicLib C++ downloadable from https://sourceforge.net/projects/geographiclib/files/distrib/

+Build, test and install then type

-python3.6 setup.py build_ext --inplace
+2) python3.6 setup.py build_ext --inplace